 Found a Dog?

 So, you found a dog…now what do you do?
 Please do not assume a stray or “dumped” dog does not have a home.
 Dogs can be stolen, lost, rehomed…all while they have a real home that is looking for their missing pup.
 We are contacted almost daily by people who have found a lost or stray dog, either looking for advice or asking us to take the dog.
 In most areas, rescue groups are not allowed to take stray dogs into their organizations because the dog could, in reality, be an owned dog who is lost from its family.
 When a rescue group takes a dog, it should follow proper procedure by either getting the dog from animal control or having a signed surrender form if the dog has an owner.
 Below are steps you can take if you find a dog.

 - Check for tags and/or a microchip.
 Hopefully the dog will have some kind of identification, like a collar with tags.
 If not, take the dog to any animal control facility or veterinary hospital so it can be scanned for a microchip.

 - Check “Lost Dog” ads and online groups.
 Look through local online classifieds for lost dogs and “lost & found pets” groups on Facebook.
 A dog that may appear to be a scared, skinny, abandoned stray may actually be a dog who has been lost from its family for just a couple weeks.

 - Contact local animal control facilities.
 If you cannot care for the dog while you try to find its owners, you will need to have animal control come pick it up or you can drop it off.
 (Take a few good photos and make note of any identifying characteristics first so you can make flyers or post on social media.)
 If you can hold onto the dog, make sure you at least visit or contact your local animal control facilities in case the dog’s family has been there looking for their dog.
-Utilize websites like Helping Lost Pets to file a found dog report and generate flyers.
+Utilize websites like Finding Rover and Helping Lost Pets to file a found dog report and generate flyers.